Maianki/Shuttle-UI/CONTRIBUTE.md

 <br>

-1. Find anissue that you are interested in addressing or afeature that you would like to add.
+1. Find an issue that you are interested in addressing or a feature that you would like to add.

    <br>